 hi, hello.

-I'm a passionate wordsmith and storyteller, and my work has appeared in most major Canadian publications.
-Here's a sample:
+I’m a contributing columnist for The Globe and Mail, and my work has appeared in most major Canadian publications.

 This is the weekly Amplify newsletter, where you can be inspired and challenged by the voices, opinions and insights of women at The Globe and Mail and our contributor community.